dvlpr-shivendra/elpis/readme.md

     iii. cp .env.example .env</br>
     iv. php artisan key:generate
 - Configure your database and pusher credentials in the .env which is present in the projects's root directory.
--Execute command - php artisan migrate
+- Execute command - php artisan migrate
 - Finally execute command php artisan serve and visit http://localhost:8000 in the web browser.